rompeldunk/drop/README.md

 ## Installation / Configuration

-Default upload-folder is ./upload, and has to be changed in upload.php - $target_dir.

-1. Define path to your upload directory in cronjob.php. (default is /upload.)
+1. Define upload folder in config.php.
+(Default is ./upload)
-2. Open cronjob on your webserver using terminal/SSH:
+2. Create a cronjob on your webserver through SSH/terminal:

 ```
 crontab -e -u www-data